 How does Razorpay handle refunds?

-- The online business accepts the change in payments status, agrees to collect the payment and provides the service/good that was promised earlier to the customer.
+- The online business accepts the change in online refund status, agrees to collect the payment and provides the service/good that was promised earlier to the customer.

 - The online business decides not to collect the payment as it is no longer in position to service the customer at the agreed terms (could be time of delivery, cost of purchase, inventory issues, etc).
-In this case, they have to refund the payment to the customer who gets the money in their account in a period of 5-10 working days.
+In this case, they have to the online refund status of the payment to the customer who gets the money in their account in a period of 5-10 working days.

 At Razorpay, we have developed these monitoring systems so that the refunds are handled without impacting the end customers in such circumstances.
-In instances where payment/refund can still not tracked, we attempt to resolve issues further with the banks via manual intervention.
+In instances where payment/online refund status can still not tracked, we attempt to resolve issues further with the banks via manual intervention.

 Our limitations as a Payment Gateway

 The refunds problem is deep and reconciliation or online refund status across all payment networks is a challenge.
 For a payment to be complete it has to go through several stages and becomes difficult to track.
 Say you are transacting on a website and what you see as a customer is an Order ID.

 This Order ID is now communicated to a payment gateway which assigns a payment ID of its own and calls it Payment ID.
 The acquiring bank receives this payment ID from the payment gateway and forwards it to the issuing bank with its own term Transaction ID or yet another payment ID to inform the customer about the online refund status.

 You can see where this is going.
 This payment gateway refund process structure repeats itself when a refund request is made and a refund ID is generated by the merchant or the payments platform.
 As there is no universal tracking mechanism across the system, there are gaps through which the online refund status of payments or refunds can sometimes be temporarily lost.